varun-var/o/README.md

 Go to <a href="https://iot.tuya.com/cloud/appinfo/cappId/setting" target="_blanck">Cloud -> API Group</a> and enable **Authorization management**, **Device Management** and **Device Control**.
 <br>
 <br>
-<h3>Note:</h3>
+<h3>Errors:</h3>
-Install the requirements files libraies incase of errors, chaneg versions of function based on error and function used.
+Install the requirements files libraies incase of errors, change versions of function based on error and function used, you can see the python console for errors.